 (g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor collateral in an amount satisfactory to Y in its sole discretion.”

-(h) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.
+(h) Section 5(b)(iv) is hereby amended to insert the words “another entity” in the fourth line the words:

+“or any person or entity acquires directly or indirectly the beneficial ownership of equity securities having the power to elect a majority of the board of directors of X or otherwise acquires directly or indirectly the power to control the policy-making decisions of X”,

 Part 2.
 Tax Representations.